AWaselnuk/AWaselnuk.github.io/recommendations.md

 - Sapiens by Yuval Noah Harari
 - Risk by Dan Gardner
 - The Life Changing Magic of Tidying Up by Marie Kondo
+- The 4-Hour Workweek by Timothy Ferriss
+- Essentialism by Greg McKeown
+- Rework by Jason Freid & DHH

 ## Books, Technical

 - Practical Object Oriented Design in Ruby by Sandi Metz
 - The Elements of Typographic Style by Robert Bringhurst
+- Domain Driven Design by Eric Evans

 ## Talks